mifologic/mifologic/README.md

 ### Hi there 👋

 I'm QA & QA Automation Engineer.

+For UI-tests I like to use:
+- Java;
+- Selenide;
+- JUnit5;
+- Gradle;
+- Allure.

+Can also work with Kotlin, Maven, TestNG.

+For API-test I like to use:
+- Python;
+- pytest;
+- requests;
+- Cerberus;
+- assertpy.

+Can also work with Java + RestAssured.

-- 📫 How to reach me:
+📫 How to reach me:
 https://www.linkedin.com/in/mariana-plotnikova-32b55847/

 <!--